Home Vancouver Monthly Calendar Metro Vancouver Cycling Races Rotary Ride for Rescue Cycling Race at Cypress Mountain

 After the Race

-In past years, the post-race event has happened up at the Cypress Mountain ski resort.
-A pancake breakfast has been served there from around 9:30 until 11:30 am.
+In past years, the post-race event happened up at the Cypress Mountain ski resort.
+A pancake breakfast was served there from around 9:30 am until 11:30 am.
 In 2022, instead of happening up at the mountain, the after-party took place at the Cypress Pop-Up Village closer the bottom of the hill at 3757 Cypress Bowl Road.
+The after-party in 2024 takes place at this same venue.

-At the post-race event there is a small expo event where both cyclists and spectators can speak with search and rescue personnel and learn about North Shore Rescue and what they do.
+At the post-race event there is a small expo event where both cyclists and spectators can speak with search and rescue personnel and learn about North Shore Rescue and what it does.
 The Rotary Club also hosts a pancake breakfast.

-At the event expo there are sometimes massage therapists on site to help ease the sore muscles of weary cyclists.
+At the event expo there are sometimes massage therapists on-site to help ease weary cyclists’ sore muscles.
 There are also usually bike shop professionals offering minor tune-ups.

 Rotary Pancake Breakfast